Introduction

 return result

-In plain English: before running any search, we ask the AI to look at the question and decide whether it needs documents, a database query, or both.
-This saves time and avoids pulling in irrelevant context.
+In plain English: before running any search, ask the AI to look at the question and decide whether it needs documents, a database query, or both.
+Saves time and avoids pulling in irrelevant context.

 Turning questions into database queries

-For the database part, you can use the AI itself to write the SQL query.
-You give it a description of your database tables and it generates the query.
+For the database part, you can use the AI to write the SQL query:

 def generate_sql(question, schema_description):